GeorgeWebberley/surveyApp/sprint1/journal.md

 #### Restructuring download/Setup

 Initially in my [documentation.md](../documentation.md) I had instructions for how a user can install each of the individual python packages being used.
 I have now changed this, so that anyone downloading the repo can instead just install the python package [pipenv](https://pypi.org/project/pipenv/) which will handle the virtual environment and also carry out all the relevant package installations.
 I have kept the old instructions in place in case a user wants to still install packages individually.

+#### Saving graphs (11th June)
+I have now implemented a feature so that a bar chart can be saved along with its respective title.
+This is then present on the user's 'dashboard', where they can view, edit or delete their graphs.
+Furthermore I have implemented the feature to delete the survey data files.
+Doing so will also delete all respective graphs relating to that file.

+#### Difficulties designing application (11th June)
+As my application develops more and more I am finding that the code is getting a bit more disorganised/messy/reptitive.
+I anticipate soon I will need to refactor my code to improve readability and efficiency.
+Furthermore, I am finding it difficult to plan how I will go forwards with statistical analysis and graphs.
+At present, the application is able to produce a bar chart from one variable.
+However, users may want to factor in multiple variables into their charts.
+Furthermore, users may want to analyse their data first (for example, obtain averages) and then graph the results of these sums.
+I will be developing these features into my application over the coming days.

+<a name="latestEntry"></a>
+#### Quick Stats Page (12th June)
+I decided to make a page which can display a set selection of basic statistics to the user depending on the type of data being used.
+For example, categorical data (such as words) is not averaged or summed, but instead grouped and counted, and gives the user details of the most and least commonly occurring answers.
+Numerical data (such as age) is averaged, as well as providing the user with the maximum and minimum values.
+These stats will also be useful later when it comes to creating graphs.

+I presented this to the user in a grid format.
+It took a while to get the css that I wanted, particularly when some columns are very long and some are very short.
+To get round this I used the JQuery package [Masonry](https://masonry.desandro.com/) which allows for dynamic grids.

 ##### Ongoing objectives